chiyodad/cbeams.github.io/_drafts/epoch.md

     http://chris.beams.io/1234

-and is ultimately still redirected to the original url.
+and is ultimately still redirected to the destination url.

     http://chris.beams.io/posts/some-longer-url

-The important thing is that this approach doesn't compromise the desired URL scheme.
+The important thing is that this workaround is transparent; it doesn't compromise the desired URL scheme.
 This means the site could later be moved to a platform that supports HTTP redirects and nothing else would need to change.

-### Automating redirect page creation
+### Automating meta refresh page creation
 The meta refresh approach works, but the creation of these pages needs to be automated.
-Fortunately the Jekyll [alias generator](https://githubplugin that can be repurposed for this use: .com/tsmango/jekyll_alias_generator) plugin can help.
+Fortunately the Jekyll [alias generator](https://github.com/tsmango/jekyll_alias_generator) plugin can help.

 Using it means switching from our custom `id:` property to the plugin's generic `alias:` property.
 It looks like this: